 3.)
 Six or Seven Suspects With Funny Names

-There’s another one I want to address, but I’ll be keeping that one to myself for the moment.
-For the time being let’s call it the “Element of Mystery”.
-Anyway, now that we have some of the fundamentals down, let’s take a look at the comic.
+There’s another element I want to address, but I’ll be keeping that one to myself for a bit longer, maybe save it for some incredibly dramatic reveal towards the end of the review.
+Anyway, now that we have some of the fundamentals down, let’s take a look at the comic itself.

 In less than thirteen pages, the comic manages to cover all three of the elements I mentioned earlier, leaving plenty of time for the team to tell their own story for the next five-and-a-half issues.
 That may not seem like a terribly big deal, but keep in mind this is coming from a medium that has gotten a lot of flack in recent times for “decompressing” stories over an absurd number of issues.
 In any case it’s clear that the publisher didn’t pass this adaptation off to a couple of slouches; this is the work of some dedicated storytellers.

 While I won’t be going into exhaustive detail about every single character, there is one in particular I absolutely need to talk about: Upton, the loyal butler to the late Mr. Boddy.
-Because if your story is already doing the “dark and stormy night” and it’s in a mansion, you may as well go all in and throw a butler in there, too.
+Because if your story is already doing the whole “dark and stormy” bit, you’re clearly not above adding a butler to the mix.
 Upton has a rather…unique perspective, serving as the narrator for the night’s events.
 Many narrators in tales like this tend to have a more detached and unbiased perspective on things, preferring to stay in the background and offer the occasional insight to move the story along.